lafosse/response2features/README.md

 `pip install -r requirements.txt`

+It is HIGHLY RECOMMENDED to create a new environment before installing the required packages and running the notebooks.

 To run the notebooks, open jupyter and follow the steps for defining save/load paths and defining necessary parameters at various steps.

+Input data for the preprocessing notebook requires pre-generated data sets consisting of

+1) response traces for every cell in a numpy array (.npz file) of shape (nCells,nMovieReps,nFramesPerRep)
+2) .mp4 file of movie

 author: Paul LaFosse

 contact: lafossek21@gmail.com